LIFE STORY

 And the committees?
 Boring exposure to Japan’s stagnant bureaucracy for the most part.

-Almost weekly I would be sitting through yet another of the standard two hour committee sessions – on everything from post office reform and deciding the new Tokyo symbol mark, to daylight saving, nuclear energy and pie-in-the-sky plans for some new urban development. *
+Almost weekly I would be sitting through yet another of the standard two hour committee sessions – on everything from post office reform and deciding the new Tokyo symbol mark, to daylight saving, nuclear energy and pie-in-the-sky plans for some new urban development.

 Some committee topics were bizarre – a Nagaoka committee to discuss the merits of snow, another to discuss the merits of roads, another to discuss the merits of electric energy.

-(Their idea of development is to have rows of lifeless storage sheds built by corporates, hopefully with some kickbacks to themselves.
-Mine was high rise hotel and apartments facing the ocean but was ignored.
+*Their idea of development was to have rows of lifeless storage sheds built by corporates, hopefully with some kickbacks to themselves.
+As I predicted, all three sites have suffered stunted growth as a result.

-(Meanwhile Disneyland, a private development near Makuhari has profited enormously by reserving seafront for a string of quality hotels.
+Meanwhile Disneyland, a private development near Makuhari, has profited enormously by reserving seafront for a string of quality hotels.
+Town planning is not one of the skills with which our Japanese friends seen greatly to have been endowed.

 1. Raising Two Bilingual Children